d12frosted/elpa-mirror/melpa/idle-highlight-mode-readme.txt

-Based on some snippets by fledermaus from the #emacs channel.
+Based on some snippets by fledermaus from the Emacs channel.

-M-x idle-highlight-mode sets an idle timer that highlights all occurences in the buffer of the word under the point.
+M-x idle-highlight-mode sets an idle timer that highlights all occurrences in the buffer of the word under the point.

 Enabling it in a hook is recommended.
 But you don't want it enabled for all buffers, just programming ones.